TogaTech/helpful.js/README.md

 **Return Type:** string (`"**test**"`)

 ### padStart
-Pad a string by adding characters to the start until the string reaches a certain size
+Pads a string by adding characters to the start until the string reaches a certain size

 If the padding character is too large, it will be truncated.
 ```javascript